Sciensano-Healthdata/HdBe-FHIR-R4-CBB/guides/HdBe-R4-CBB/Home/Profiles.guide.md

 # FHIR profiles representing Clinical Building Blocks (CBB)
+The table below contains links to FHIR profiles that belong to a CBB.
+This table gets updated with working links once profiles are created and have gone through the review process.

 | A - C | C - I |  I - P |  P - T |
 |---|---|---|---|